CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 	The output should be the same as with `s3cmd ls s3://case_1`

+	!!! info
+	    You can also check the mount by typing the command `df -h`

 1. When you are done you can unmount the folder by:

 	```sh
 	sudo umount os_case_1
 	```